BenLangmead/bowtie/MANUAL.markdown

 [Wrapper scripts]: #wrapper-scripts

-The bowtie, bowtie-build and bowtie-inspect executables are actually wrapper scripts that call binary programs as appropriate.
+The `bowtie`, `bowtie-build` and `bowtie-inspect` executables are actually wrapper scripts that call binary programs as appropriate.
 The wrappers shield users from having to distinguish between "small" and "large" index formats, discussed briefly in the following section.
 The appropiate index type is selected based on the input size.

 It is recommended that you always run the bowtie wrappers and not run the binaries directly.

 Small and large indexes
 -----------------------

 [Small and large indexes]: #small-large-indexes

-bowtie-build can index reference genomes of any size.
-For genomes less than about 4 billion nucleotides in length, bowtie-build builds a "small" index using 32-bit numbers in various parts of the index.
-When the genome is longer, bowtie-build builds a "large" index using 64-bit numbers.
-Small indexes are stored in files with the .ebwt extension, and large indexes are stored in files with the .ebwtl extension.
-The user need not worry about whether a particular index is small or large; the wrapper scripts will automatically build and use the appropriate index.
+`bowtie-build` can index reference genomes of any size.
+For genomes less than about 4 billion nucleotides in length, `bowtie-build` builds a "small" index using 32-bit numbers in various parts of the index.
+When the genome is longer, `bowtie-build` builds a "large" index using 64-bit numbers.
+Small indexes are stored in files with the `.ebwt` extension, and large indexes are stored in files with the `.ebwtl` extension.
+The user need not worry about whether a particular index is small or large;
+the wrapper scripts will automatically build and use the appropriate index.

 Performance Tuning
 ------------------

 [Performance tuning]: #performance-tuning

-1. Use 64-bit bowtie if possible

-    The 64-bit version of Bowtie is substantially (usually more then 50%) faster than the 32-bit version, owing to its use of 64-bit arithmetic.
-If possible, download the 64-bit binaries for Bowtie and run on a 64-bit computer.
-If you are building Bowtie from sources, you may need to pass the `-m64` option to `g++` to compile the 64-bit version; you can do this by including `BITS=64` in the arguments to the `make` command; e.g.: `make BITS=64 bowtie`.
-To determine whether your version of bowtie is 64-bit or 32-bit, run `bowtie --version`.

-2. If your computer has multiple processors/cores, use `-p`
+1. If your computer has multiple processors/cores, use `-p`

     The [`-p`] option causes Bowtie to launch a specified number of parallel search threads.
 Each thread runs on a different